sdanko/braindump/Databases/indexing.md

 For example, if you have persons database, and you want to search persons by the `firstName` column.
 You would use a query that looks like this:

 ```
-select * from persons where lastName = ‘Bob‘
+select * from persons where firstName = ‘Bob‘
 ```

-If there was an index on `firstName` column, the database engine will use logical categorisation of each record by the last name to quickly find where that record is physically located on the disk drive(this is called **index seek**).
+If there was an index on `firstName` column, the database engine will use logical categorisation of each record by the first name to quickly find where that record is physically located on the disk drive(this is called **index seek**).
 If you had the same search scenario without an index on `firstName`, the database engine would have to look at every record to see if it matched the condition(this is called **table scan**).
 There is also such a thing called an **index scan**.
 It happens when an index does exist but the database engine decides it is quicker to look at the records one by one anyway.
 These are the